Abhinav-Khot/DCC_Assigment_4/README.md

 #### Steps to set up the website:

-1. Import the sql dump and set up the testing user and password.The query to set up this user is given under `SQL_DUMP` folder.
+1.First clone the repository onto your computer.
+Import the sql dump in workbench and set up the testing user and password.
+The query to set up this user is given under `SQL_DUMP` folder.
 You can use any other user and password but make sure to change username and password accordingly in the main.py file.

 2. Run the `main.py` file and then load the address as shown in the terminal.

+3. Make sure all the required dependencies are installed to ensure proper working.

 #### Home page of the website :